ElectronVector/clarify/README.md

 ## To Do

-- Print values on error.
+- Add string compare.
+- Add mem compare.